 155:44:49 Duke: Rog.
 You're very clear when you come through.
 It's just that your Vox is not keying at every word.
 Over.

 155:44:57 Aldrin: Okay.
 These bite-sized objects were designed to remove the problem of having so many crumbs floating around in the cabin, so they designed a particular size that would be able to go into the mouth all at once.
-I think since all of our experience, we've discovered that we can progress a good bit further than that back to some of the type meals that we have on Earth.
+I think since all of our experience, we've discovered that we can progress a good bit further than that, back to some of the type meals that we have on Earth.
 As a matter of fact, on this flight we've carried along pieces of bread, and along with the bread we have a ham spread.
-And I'll show you, I hope, how easy it is to spread some ham [pause] while I'm in zero g.
+And I'll show you, I hope, how easy it is to spread some ham [in the] environment of zero g.
 [Long pause.]

 155:46:17 Aldrin: I think we've discovered that it is quite easy to [voice cut out] all very familiar with.
 [Long pause.]